akashkaveti/deployment-startegy/README.md

   Public Subnet - C 10.0.16.0/21
   ```

+* Create another VPC in a different region, this VPC will works as failover VPC for the workloads.
+* Please make sure that VPC CIDR is different from the primary VPC.
+* VPC Peering: We need to establish network connectivity between the source and target regions

 #### Postgres Instance

 * Amazon RDS PostgreSQL Primary Instance: The primary database instance running in the source region in the same VPC that was created earlier.

 * Multi-AZ Deployment: Enabled for the primary instance to ensure high availability within the source region.
 * Cross-Region Read Replica: A read-only replica of the primary database created in a different AWS region to provide disaster recovery and read-scalability.
-* VPC Peering: We need to establish network connectivity between the source and target regions.
+.
 * Security Groups and Network ACLs: Security groups and network ACLs are configured to control inbound and outbound traffic to the RDS instances

 ##### Considerations